deebloo/yngvi/README.md

 ## Create your own

 Any data source can be defined as `Iterator<Item = WeatherReading>` and all destinations are defined with the `Writer` trait.
-This means that it is straight forward to define new data sources and new destination without touching any of the core station logic.
+WS comes with some prebuilt readers and writers but it should be straight forward to define new data sources and new destination without touching any of the core station logic.
 Give it a try!

 ```rust
 use ws_core::{InMemWriter, Station, StdoutWriter, WeatherReading, FileReader};